-HRB Policy #6 (First Adopted 9/88; Revised 6/91: Revised 2019) - Fences and Walls The following policy is hereby adopted by the Oregon City Historic Review Board regarding the construction or alteration of fences and walls within Historic Districts, on designated sites in Conservation Districts, or on individual sites designated as landmarks.
+HRB Policy #6 (First Adopted 9/88; Revised 6/91; Revised 2019) - Fences and Walls The following policy is hereby adopted by the Oregon City HRB Historic Review Board regarding the construction or alteration of fences and walls within Historic Districts, on designated sites in Conservation Districts, or on individual sites designated as landmarks.

-Fences and walls are an extension of the architecture of the house.
+The HRB advises property owners that Ffences and walls are an extension of the architecture of the house.
 According to the Secretary of the Interior's Standards for Rehabilitation, additions such as fences "should be compatible with the size, scale, material and character of the property, neighborhood or environment."
 Fences in the front yard are typically more open and decorative, while fences in the side and rear yards are more utilitarian.

-Front yard fences or walls and corner side yard fences or walls should be no more than 42 inches in height and shall not create a traffic sight obstruction (as defined in Chapter 10.32 of the Oregon City Municipal Code).
-Along rear yards and interior side yards (beyond the front yard-setbackbuilding line), fences or walls may be up to six (6) feet in height.
+Front yard fences or walls and corner side yard fences or walls should shall be no more than 42 inches in height and shall not create a traffic sight obstruction (as defined in Chapter 10.32 of the Oregon City Municipal Code).
+Along rear yards and interior side yards (beyond the front yard setbackbuilding line), fences or walls may be up to six (6) feet in height.
+Fences or walls on vacant properties may utilize materials that are in the "ACCEPTABLE" category in front and corner side yards; HRB review is required if rear yard fence types are desired.

-Fences or walls that are listed in the "ACCEPTABLE" category may be reviewed and a decision made by staff.
+Staff may approve Ffences or walls that are listed in the "ACCEPTABLE" category through an administrative review. may be reviewed and a decision made by staff.
 The primary criterion to be used by staff shall be compatibility of the proposed fence or wall with the style and period of the designated structure.
 If the proposal within a historic district is not on a designated site, the primary criterion shall be compatibility with surrounding historic structures.
 Either staff or applicant shall have the option of referring the plans to the Historic Review Board for resolution of doubtful or contested application of standards.
-Fences or walls that are not listed, or that are specifically listed under the "NOT ACCEPTABLE" category must be submitted for review and decision by the Historic Review Board.
+Fences or walls that are not listed, or that are specifically listed under the "NOT ACCEPTABLE" category must be submitted for review and decision by the HRB Historic Review Board.
+Fences or walls that are made of "not allowed" materials may be utilized if fully obscured.
+Pressure-treated wood may only be used for fence posts and not for any other portions of the fence.